mspringe/On-the-Use-of-Pooling-in-Autoencoders/readme.md

 Whether to pool and how much is task specific.

-On the presented dataset the model with 1 pooling layer performs best, which might suggest that autoencoders with little pooling may be a good choice for image colorization, as they seem to balanced the conflict of generalizing well and maintaining details in the colour channels.
+On the presented dataset the model with 1 pooling layer performs best, which might suggest that autoencoders with little pooling may be a good choice for image colorization, as they seem to balance the conflict of generalizing well and maintaining details in the colour channels.

-Also it might be worthwhile considering a mixture of models, some focusing on high frequency details in the image and some focusing on the middle- and background object (different models applied to different segments of the image).
+Also it might be worthwhile considering a mixture of models, some focusing on high frequency details in the image and some focusing on the middle- and background objects (different models applied to different segments of the image).
 With that approach, one could take advantage of the generalization obtained from autoencoders with more pooling for the colorization of the background segments.